 Many of these family law issues are discussed below.
 Each of them requires the filing of a Superior Court case to address them.

-A Family Law Attorney Can Assist in Property and Debt Division for the Dissolution of a Meretricious Relationship
+Our Experienced Family Law Attorneys Will Assist You With Property and Debt Division for the Dissolution of a Meretricious Relationship

 A “meretricious relationship” refers to an unmarried couple who has been living together.
 A meretricious relationship also is referred to in the case law as a “committed, intimate relationship” or an “equity relationship.”
 How the court handles the division of the parties’ property and debts when their meretricious relationship is dissolving is described in the case law, as follows: